-After you purchase a solar system, you are eligible to sell your solar renewable energy credits (SREC) and may qualify for renewable energy grants.
+After you purchase a solar system, you are eligible to sell your solar renewable energy credits (SREC).
 An SREC is a credit that can be sold at SREC procurement auctions or exchanged for an upfront rebate via the sustainable energy utility's SREC purchase program.
 One SREC is generated for every 1,000 kWh your system produces.
-DEC is not involved with a member's SRECs - it is under the members discretion of what they do with their solar renewable energy credits.
+DEC is not involved with a member's SRECs - it is under the members discretion of what they do with their SRECs.
+Members may be required to sign over their SRECs to Energize Delaware in order to receive a grant.